-If you would like to switch from our plan to: This is what you should do: You will automatically be disenrolled from BlueMedicare Premier when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from BlueMedicare Premier when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan Enroll in the new Medicare health plan.
+Your new coverage will begin on the first day of the following month.
+You will automatically be disenrolled from BlueMedicare Complete when your new plan's coverage begins.
+Original Medicare with a separate Medicare prescription drug plan Enroll in the new Medicare prescription drug plan.
+Your new coverage will begin on the first day of the following month.
+You will automatically be disenrolled from BlueMedicare Complete when your new plan's coverage begins.
+Original Medicare without a separate Medicare prescription drug plan If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+If you disenroll from Medicare prescription drug coverage and go 63 days or more in a row without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
 Send us a written request to disenroll.
 Contact Member Services if you need more information on how to do this.
 You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will be disenrolled from BlueMedicare Premier when your coverage in Original Medicare begins.
+You will be disenrolled from BlueMedicare Complete when your coverage in Original Medicare begins.